gru2007/homebridge-ledstrip-bleddm/README.md

 To find your device uuid, use `hcitool lescan`, grab the device uuid, remove all ':' and use lowercase alpha characters

 ## Contribution
+This package is basen on the work of [Lylya](https://github.com/Lyliya) on the project [homebridge-ledstrip-ble](https://github.com/Lyliya/homebridge-ledstrip-ble/).
+The new configuration parameters are based on the work of [user154lt](https://github.com/user154lt) on the project [ELK-BLEDOM-Command-Util](https://github.com/user154lt/ELK-BLEDOM-Command-Util).

 You can contribute by creating merge request, you can find a documentation of the BLE message used here : [Documentation](https://github.com/arduino12/ble_rgb_led_strip_controller/blob/master/README.md)